 Luckily, there are many other tools that will make our life and (mainly) our remote working routine these days much easier.
 Here’s our selection:

-- Google Suite- Calendar / Email / Collaborative Docs (gsuite.google.com)
+Google Suite- Calendar / Email / Collaborative Docs (workspace.google.com)

 G Suite is one of the best platforms for managing a remote team.
 It will let employees sync even if they are in different time zones.
 Combining the G Calendar, the email and the collaborative docs are very useful to improve communication, do brainstorming, develop projects, share information and documents and sync processes.
 It will increase your team’s productivity.